Jad Abou Ali ’26

 Chemical Engineering, Concentration in Energy

-Advisor: Fikile Brushett, Associate Professor, Department of Chemical Engineering
+Advisor: Fikile Brushett, Associate Professor, Chemical Engineering

 Sponsor: Friends of MITEI UROP